jlaiii/The-King-s-Hand-TKH-BOT-/README.md

     * Enter your choice and press Enter.

 4.  **Start the Game**:
-    * Ensure the game is the active window.
+    * Ensure the game is the active window on Google Play Games PC.
     * The bot will now begin monitoring the screen and will start playing automatically.

 ## How the Bot Works